TOOLS

 Length and Time Phasing of Assistance

 Title I School Improvement funds made available under the ARRA are available for obligation by LEAs through September 30, 2011, as provided under section 421(b) of the General Education Provisions Act.
-See the following for information on how assistance is awarded/released: No information provided.
+See the following for information on how assistance is awarded/released: electronic transfer.

 Financial Information